-The two candidates with the largest number of votes were selected as representatives of their respective group.
-The CSO group had two second-placed candidates.
+The top two candidates with the largest number of votes were selected as representatives.
+The CSO group had two candidates with a tie for the second-largest votes.
 After a private discussion between themselves, one of the candidates stepped down.
 They explained the reasons: the level of commitment that may be required as a representative, their availability, in front of the participants at the workshop, who welcomed their decision by applause.
 A total of 10 representatives were elected by vote, adding to the eight representatives who were elected by acclamation.